Use coffee grounds for cannabis, weed & autoflower plants?

 Pests are a great nuisance to cannabis plants.
 Fortunately, coffee grounds for plants work pretty well.
 As mentioned above, coffee grounds boost acidity.
-Most cannabis-attacking pests tend to not put up with acidic nutrients; thus, they may be forced to shun off from attacking the main plant.
+Most cannabis-attacking pests tend to not put up with acidic nutrients, thus, they may be forced to shun attacking the main plant.

 The other benefit of coffee grounds in handling pest control is the abrasive material forming on the edges of those grounds.
-These materials could be so sharp that they will end up hurting those pests or forcing them to change the way further away from their targeted pot plant.
+These materials could be so sharp that they will end up hurting those pests or forcing them to change their path further away from their targeted pot plant.

-The same case applies to fight cannabis fungal threats like Pythium, Sclerotinia, and Fusarium.
+The same case applies to fighting cannabis fungal threats like Pythium, Sclerotinia, and Fusarium.

 4. Coffee compost for cannabis

-As we know, when green waste gets mixed with other wastes like wood ash and other carbon-rich materials, lots of heat gets produced.
+As we know, when green waste gets mixed with other wastes like wood ash and other carbon-rich materials, a lot of heat gets produced.
 This heat, therefore, breaks down all those materials to form a potent compost for cannabis.

 Now that coffee grounds also have high nitrogen levels, these levels get broken down and are present in the compost mix.
 This nitrogen will play a critical role in greening the leaves of pot plants and making them as vibrant as their true definition could be!

 Also, nitrogen will help the plants to yield more leaves, which will be essential for survival and during photosynthesis.